 When dogs and humans bond, magic happens.
 As Paws & Think’s Lead Dog Trainer and Youth-Canine Program Leader, Kimberly Trimpe works to make those magic moments happen.

-Kimberly brings a lifetime of experience of working with both people and dogs to Paws and Think.
+Kimberly brings a lifetime of experience of working with both people and dogs to Paws & Think.
 Before she began working with animals, Kimberly was a school social worker at the Indiana School for the Blind.
 She also volunteered at a women’s shelter for survivors of domestic violence as a rape crisis counselor.
 Through her work, she developed skills working with people of all ages, ethnicities, backgrounds, and situations, including families in crisis, people with disabilities, and at-risk kids.

-On the canine side, Kimberly started her work with animals in the mid 1990’s, attending seminars and conference on canine behavior.
+Kimberly graduated with her Bachelor’s Degree from Indiana University in 1990, majoring in Psychology with a minor in Sociology, graduating Phi Beta Kappa.
+She went on to earn her Master’s Degree in Social Work from the University of Chicago in 1992.
+On the canine side, Kimberly started her work with animals in the mid 1990’s, attending seminars and conferences on canine behavior.
 She received certification in the course ‘Dogs!
 Principles and Techniques of Behavior Modification’ from Purdue University in 1999.

 In addition to her work with Paws & Think, Kimberly works to resolve pet behavioral problems with her dog training business, Pet Behavior Solutions.
 Previously, she operated a pet sitting business and worked as a veterinary assistant and behavior coach at Broad Ripple Animal Clinic.
 She also worked at Fetch Dog Resort, where she assisted doggy daycare, taught group training classes, and conducted one-on-one training sessions.